cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

    reporting of COVID vaccinations and whether they would accept a vaccine
 4. [Mental health indicators](#mental-health-indicators), based on self-reports of anxiety, depression, isolation, and worry about COVID

+Many of these signals can also be browsed on our [survey dashboard](https://delphi.cmu.edu/covidcast/survey-results/) at any selected location.

 ## Table of Contents
 {: .no_toc .text-delta}